dev-dsp/TelegramPrivateChatLeaks/README.rst

-Join our community in `Telegram <https://t.me/invalidChat>`_ and ask questions and suggest ideas.
+Join our community in `Telegram <https://t.me/invalidChat>`_ ask questions and suggest ideas.